AlibabaCloudDocs/petadata/intl.en-US/API Reference/Manage instances/SwitchInstanceNetType.md

 ## Description {#section_smw_m5y_gbb .section}

-You can call this operation to switch the network type for an instance, either from a VPC to a classic network or from a classic network to a VPC network.
+You can call this API to switch the network type for an instance, either from a VPC to a classic network or from a classic network to a VPC network.
 After the instance network is switched, the virtual IP \(VIP\) for connecting to the corresponding application changes.
 You must modify the VIP and restart the application.

 Prerequisites of calling this API: